javak87/2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 - Its memory efficiency is high because model parameters, gradients and optimizers are sharded.
 - However, it requires a high-bandwidth system because it involves frequent communication between GPUs.
 - If you have bandwidth-limited clusters, FSDP may not be ideal, and you would prefer pipelining technique.

 ---

+## That's it for FSDP, now let's move to another parallelization technique.

+---